Convenience, compliance and consequences, everything you need to know about hazmat training online.

 The Importance of Hazardous Materials Training

 The hazardous materials you work with bear that ominous descriptor for a reason.
-These substances have been determined to present a hazard to health, safety, property or the environment, and they must be transported according to a specific set of rules and regulations whether transported by air, water or ground (surface).
+These substances have been determined to present a hazard to health, safety, property or the environment, and they must be transported according to a specific set of rules and regulations whether transported by ground, air, or ocean.

 Hazmat professionals must transport these goods in a manner that minimizes the risk of an incident or accident, including a catastrophic event.
 Regulatory compliance is critical, as the very nature of these dangerous goods means that even seemingly small missteps can result in an unsafe situation.

 What Does Online Hazardous Materials Training Include?

 Anyone taking courses at Hazmat University will learn: